rousseab/VaspDrive/README.rst

-    Collection of tools for analysis of VASP results
+    Collection of python tools for interacting with VASP
 ================================================================================

-I find myself constantly solving ad hoc the same problems over and over again, wasting time and then leaving an approximate solution to code-rot, having to hack away again next time I find myself facing a similar problem.
+This project aims to create a one-stop shop for all my python+VASP needs.

+There already exists many excellent tools to interact with VASP from python (FireWorks, Pymatgen, ASE); these tools must still be properly integrated into tailored solutions for my needs.

-Here I want to "develop" and curate a suite of tools that I can use to perform these tasks, with nothing else in mind than my own convenience.
+Here I want to "develop" and curate a suite of tools that I can use to perform
+    - task submission
+    - data extraction
+    - analysis
+leveraging existing technology, with nothing else in mind than my own convenience.